Wakedafucup: Singles

 The first single "Wakedafucup" featuring Dope D.O.D. was released on February 11, 2014.
-Rose Lilah of HotNewHipHop gave the single an HOTTTTT rating, while users gave the single an VERY HOTTTTT rating, saying "2014 is the year of Onyx's return".
+Rose Lilah of HotNewHipHop gave the single an HOTTTTT rating, while users gave the single a VERY HOTTTTT rating, saying "2014 is the year of Onyx's return".

 The second single "We Don't Fucking Care" featuring A$AP Ferg & Sean Price was released on February 21, 2014.
-Philip Cheek of HotNewHipHop gave the single an VERY HOTTTTT rating, saying "It sounds great, and A$AP Ferg especially delivers with a verse showcasing a talent we wish we saw more of on Trap Lord".
+Philip Cheek of HotNewHipHop gave the single a VERY HOTTTTT rating, saying "It sounds great, and A$AP Ferg especially delivers with a verse showcasing a talent we wish we saw more of on Trap Lord".

-In a February 2014, interview with HipHopDX, Onyx spoke about collaborating with ASAP Ferg on "We Don't Fuckin Care":
+In a February 2014, interview with HipHopDX, Onyx spoke about collaborating with A$AP Ferg on "We Don't Fuckin Care":

 "...It's crazy how we connected with him.
 His DJ is my man, Hectic.
 And Hectic has been down with Onyx since I did my Firestarr album.
 I did my album in his bathroom, and we was rockin'.
 He rocks with them, and said that A$AP Ferg was doing a mixtape called Trap Lord.
 He wanted us to jump on the mixtape, and then the mixtape turned out to be an album.
 So in return—just out of respect—it was like, "Hey we'll jump on a joint, and then you can jump on ["We Don't Fucking Care"] on our album."
 So it was just a mutual respect."

 The third single "The Tunnel" featuring Cormega & Papoose was released on March 6, 2014.
 Onyx pay homage to the venerable venue.
 In the 90's, NYC's club "The Tunnel" was a premier destination for listening to Hip-Hop.

 The fourth single "Whut Whut" was released on March 13, 2014.
 Onyx slams the alley-oop down with angry rapping about disfiguring your face and what will follow if you don't recognize.
 The brooding new song finds Sticky Fingaz and Fredro Starr trading aggro bars over ominous keys and stormy atmosphere.